CloudLabsAI-Azure/GitHub-Actions/Labfiles/Module-4-Advanced-Usage-and-Integration.md

 Detailed instructions and further information are available in the GitHub documentation, including REST API endpoints for self-hosted runners and guidance on disabling or limiting GitHub Actions for organizations.
 Overall, self-hosted runners offer a powerful way to customize and enhance GitHub Actions workflows, but careful consideration of security implications is crucial, especially in public repository environments.

 - For more information, go through [Adding self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners).

+## Summary

+In this lab, you have connected OIDC securely to the Cloud, checked on debugging and monitoring Workflow and understood the Agent Infrastructure.

+### You have successfully completed the lab!